The Top 4 Most Expensive Ping Pong Paddles

 However, if you find a good blade and take care of it for years, even the most expensive blades are well worth the money.
 I switched to the Timo Boll ALC, gosh, around 7 years ago now.
 Best.
 Decision.
 Ever.

-At the time I was reluctant to spend $184.99 on a blade.
-But the blade ended up helping evolve my game, I took care of it, and even now so many years later, I have no plans to switch.
+At the time I was reluctant to spend +$175 on a blade.
+But it ended up helping evolve my game, I took care of it, and even now so many years later, I have no plans to switch.

 The Bottom Line

-The 3 setups listed in this article are amazing ping pong paddles.
-Right up there with the best.
+The 4 setups listed in this article are amazing high-quality bats that are the most expensive ping pong paddles.
+They are right up there with the best.
 But do you need them to be a great table tennis player?

 Of course not.

-Don’t get sucked in by the most expensive equipment expecting them to be the best.
+Don’t get sucked in by the most expensive table tennis rackets expecting them to be the best.
 They often aren’t.
 Conversely, don’t make the mistake of scrimping on your ping pong paddle as it will only hurt your game.

-Your best bet is finding a middle ground where you get the greatest value for money.
+Your best bet is to find a middle ground where you get the greatest value for money.
 Although expensive, Butterfly’s Arylate-Carbon Blades really are fantastic, and I have no trouble recommending them.
 If you buy one, look after it.

 And as for rubbers, I’ve found the $35-$50 range to offer incredible value for money.
 I am particularly fond of Andro, Tibhar, and Donic.
 Just remember to only spend whatever you can afford, and choose equipment that suits your style.

 And hey!
-If you have the money to burn on the most expensive table tennis paddles, feel free to go for one of the setups we listed.
-Whilst pricey, they are pretty much the absolute pinnacle of table tennis paddles.
+If you have the money to burn on the most expensive table tennis bats, feel free to go for one of the setups we listed.
+While pricey, they are pretty much the absolute pinnacle of table tennis paddles.